giosalinas/Colour-Memory/README.md

 # Description

-The main purpose of doing this app, was playing around with Autolayouts/Storyboards and multiples views inside one view controller and see how they behave and interact between each other and try full compatibility across all devices and rotation supported.
+The main purpose of doing this app, was playing around with Autolayouts/Storyboards and multiples views inside one view controller and see how they behave and interact between each other and try full compatibility across all devices and rotation modes.
 That's why the most important component in the app are UIViews instead of using Collection View, which would be more easy to implement and manipulate.